 We may live in the ‘post truth’ age (!), but I am not suggesting that you ignore the facts in your eulogy, simply that they are no more than ‘evidence’ in the story of someone’s life.
 When you leave the service, and mill around outside, chatting about the deceased, a great eulogy will act as a trigger for conversations about memories shared.
 It is only in very rare circumstances that the funeral is not a celebration of life.
 That is exactly what a eulogy should be.
 You may wish to hand-out a written obituary to the mourners containing a more detailed history.

 The eulogy is the most personal and emotional type of speech.
-There is an argument for limiting the raw emotional stuff (if only to spare the speaker a torrid time).
+There is an argument for limiting the raw emotional stuff (if only to spare the speaker a torrid time – something we cover in more detail here).
 But the eulogy should never drain the life and energy from a life well lived.

 Need help with a eulogy or commemorative speech?

 We are able to review (and write from scratch) eulogies at very short notice.
-Please email through your draft for a complimentary review, or call Seb on 020 3651 7351.
+Please email through your draft for a complimentary review, or call Lawrence on +44 (0)207 118 1600.